 As may be expected, the incredible marine environment and spectacular beaches of the Turks and Caicos serve as an inspiration for much of the art created locally.
 Every artist has their own perspective, interpretation, and media, yet the ocean, and blue, turquoise, and topaz are generally the prevailing theme and colors.
 There are thousands of paintings to browse through, including colorful works done with acrylic, oil, and watercolor.

 The Turks and Caicos supports a fascinating collection of artists, both from the islands and abroad.

 If you’re looking for something unique, several local artists and galleries specialize in original paintings.
 Making Waves, a working studio and gallery at Ocean Club Plaza for artist Alex Skye, is one such location.

 There’s a great selection of fine art photography as well.
-As with paintings, ocean and beach scenes are popular, and prints on a wide range of media are available, including face-mounted acrylic, aluminium, canvas, and matted prints.
+As with paintings, ocean and beach scenes are popular, and prints on a wide range of media are available, including face-mounted acrylic, aluminum, canvas, and matted prints.
 Prints can be found is sizes ranging from tiny desktop examples, to large format prints that are several feet wide.
-Many photographers are able accommodate custom sizes, triptych displays, unique mediums, and specific beaches and locations that may hold special significance.
+Many photographers are able to accommodate custom sizes, triptych displays, unique mediums, and specific beaches and locations that may hold special significance.

 Silk, glass, ceramic, and glazed works offer another interesting perspective.
 Many of these crafts are perfect gifts or reminders of your vacation in the Turks and Caicos.

 Bringing a large artwork back home from the Turks and Caicos can be a daunting task, especially for larger pieces.
 Several local shops are happy to help with international shipping, and also have unmounted paintings that are easier to carry back on your return flight.
 Crating can also be arranged through local galleries.

 One activity that’s popular with locals and visitors alike is are art and craft classes that are hosted by local studios.
 These events are a great way to meet local talent and practice technique, and are offered as scheduled classes or privately.